Equivariant Cartan-Eilenberg supergerbes for the Green-Schwarz superbranes I. The super-Minkowskian case: Supergerbes for the Nambu--Goto super- -branes from extensions of

-\section{Supergerbes for the Nambu--Goto super-$p$-branes from extensions of $\,{\rm sMink}^{1,d-1\,\vert\,D_{1,d-1}}$}
+\section{Supergerbes for the Nambu--Goto super-$p$-branes from extensions of $\,{\rm sMink}(d,1\,\vert\,D_{d,1})$}

-Our next aim, motivated amply in Sec.\,\ref{sec:stensor}, is to work out for the GS super-$(p+2)$-cocycles $\,\underset{\tx{\ciut{(p+2)}}}{\chi}\,$ of Sec.\,\ref{ref:GScocyc} a supergeometric analogon of the standard scheme of geometrisation of de Rham cocycles known from the theory of fibre bundles with connection and the theory of bundle ($n$-)gerbes with connection and recalled briefly in Sec.\,\ref{sec:Bose} in the context of the 2d bosonic $\si$-model with the Wess--Zumino term.
+The aim of this section, and the main objective of the present paper motivated amply in Sec.\,\ref{sec:stensor}, is to work out for the GS super-$(p+2)$-cocycles $\,\underset{\tx{\ciut{(p+2)}}}{\txH}\,$ of Sec.\,\ref{ref:GScocyc} a supergeometric analogon of the standard scheme of geometrisation of de Rham cocycles known from the theory of fibre bundles with connection and the theory of bundle ($n$-)gerbes with connection and recalled concisely in Sec.\,\ref{sec:Bose} in the context of the 2d bosonic $\si$-model with the Wess--Zumino term.
 The conceptual basis of our construction is the relation between algebra and geometry of the Lie (super)group established -- in the manner delineated in Thm.\,\ref{thm:sCEmodelIdR} -- by the Chevalley--Eilenberg model of Lie-(super)algebra cohomology (with values in the trivial module $\,\bR$) in conjunction with the interpretation -- expressed in Props.\,\ref{prop:ExtoCE} and \ref{prop:CEtoExt} -- of the second cohomology group in that model in terms of equivalence classes of (super)central extensions of the underlying Lie-(super)algebra.
-More specifically, the said cohomological results enable us to associate with the super-$(p+2)$-cocycles\footnote{Strictly speaking, we present an explicit analysis for the cases $\,p\in\{0,1,2\}$.\ However, the structural nature of our construction turns it into a tenable proposal for a completely general geometrisation scheme.} a tower of supergroup extensions of the Lie supergroup $\,\bR^{1,d-1\,\vert\,D_{1,d-1}}\equiv{\rm sMink}^{1,d-1\,\vert\,D_{1,d-1}}\,$ (of the kind originally discovered in \Rcite{Chryssomalakos:2000xd}) that are readily verified to play the r\^ole of the various surjective submersions encountered in the geometric definition of the (0-, 1- and 2-)gerbe and thus give us a natural definition of a supergerbe with curvature $\,\underset{\tx{\ciut{(p+2)}}}{\chi}$,\ conceived along the lines of the fundamental Principle of Categorial Descent of \Rcite{Stevenson:2000wj}.
+More specifically, the said cohomological results enable us to associate with the super-$(p+2)$-cocycles\footnote{Strictly speaking, we present an explicit analysis for the cases $\,p\in\{0,1,2\}$.\ However, the structural nature of our construction turns it into a tenable proposal for a completely general geometrisation scheme.} a tower of Lie-supergroup extensions of the Lie supergroup $\,\bR(d,1\,\vert\,D_{d,1})\equiv{\rm sMink}(d,1\,\vert\,D_{d,1})\,$ (of the kind originally discovered in \Rcite{Chryssomalakos:2000xd}) that are readily verified to play the r\^ole of the various surjective submersions encountered in the geometric definition of the (0-, 1- and 2-)gerbe and thus give us a natural definition of a supergerbe with curvature $\,\underset{\tx{\ciut{(p+2)}}}{\chi}$,\ conceived along the lines of the fundamental Principle of Categorial Descent of \Rcite{Stevenson:2000wj}.